NCAA Division I men's basketball tournament: HDTV coverage

 The Final Four has been broadcast in HDTV since 1999.
-From 2000 to 2004, only one first/second round site and one regional site were designated as HDTV sites.
-In 2005, all regional games were broadcast in HDTV, and four first and second round sites were designated for HDTV coverage.
+From 2000 to 2004, only one first-/second-round site and one regional site were designated as HDTV sites.
+In 2005, all regional games were broadcast in HDTV, and four first- and second-round sites were designated for HDTV coverage.
 Local stations broadcasting in both digital and analog had the option of airing separate games on their HD and SD channels, to take advantage of the available high definition coverage.
-Beginning in 2007, all games in the tournament (including all first and second-round games) were available in high definition, and local stations were required to air the same game on both their analog and digital channels.
-However, due to satellite limitations, first round "constant" feeds were only available in standard definition.
-Moreover, some digital television stations, such as WRAL-TV in Raleigh, North Carolina, choose to not participate in HDTV broadcasts of the first and second rounds and the regional semifinals, and used their available bandwidth to split their signal into digital subchannels to show all games going on simultaneously.
+Beginning in 2007, all games in the tournament (including all first- and second-round games) were available in high definition, and local stations were required to air the same game on both their analog and digital channels.
+However, due to satellite limitations, first-round "constant" feeds were only available in standard definition.
+Moreover, some digital television stations, such as WRAL-TV in Raleigh, North Carolina, choose not to participate in HDTV broadcasts of the first and second rounds and the regional semifinals, and used their available bandwidth to split their signal into digital subchannels to show all games going on simultaneously.
 By 2008, upgrades at the CBS broadcast center allowed all feeds, flex and constant, to be in HD for the tournament.